marcomep/duplicate-finder/README.md

                         Path of CSV(ORIGINAL, DUPLICATE, COPIED/MOVED_DUPLICATE, ORIGINAL_COPY) report file.
 Omit it for no report.
 ```

+### Report file

+As described before, duplicate-finder can generate a CSV file containing information about the actions done when a duplicate has been found.
+It has one line for each duplicate file found, and each line is composed by multiple fields described below:

+- ORIGINAL: path in input directory of the original file
+- DUPLICATE: path in input directory of the duplicate file
+- COPIED/MOVED_DUPLICATE: path in output directory where the duplicate found has been moved or copied
+- ORIGINAL_COPY: path in output directory where the original file found has been copied

 ## Examples

 Below some example of duplicate-finder usage.